Health Behaviour in School-aged Children

 Sample size: The HBSC International Protocol specifies a nationally representative sample of approximately 1,500 pupils from each age group in each participating country, giving a total national sample size of approximately 4,500 children.
 The calculation assumes a 95% confidence interval of +/-3% around a proportion of 50% and a design factor of 1.2, based on analyses of existing HBSC data.
 Class is used as the sampling unit with all pupils in selected classes being asked to complete the questionnaire.

 Method of data collection: Data are collected through self-completion questionnaires administered in the classroom.
 All participating countries use a standard questionnaire.
 Scottish fieldwork is usually undertaken in February-March although it has been slightly accelerated or delayed in specific years.
-In 1994, questionnaires were re-issued with slight changes to content and data collection therefore extended until June.
-In 2006, fieldwork began in January.
+In 1994, questionnaires were re-issued with slight changes to content and data collection was therefore extended until June.
+In 2022, questionnaires were administered in schools between the end of February and June.

 Smallest geographical unit reported: Individual country / region (including Scotland).